red-perfume/red-perfume-task-runner/README.md

   </body>
 </html>
 ```
-Then atomizes the styling into atomic classes, and replaces the references to them:
+Then `red-perfume` atomizes the styling into atomic classes, and replaces the references to them:
 ```css
 .rp__font-size__--COLON12px {
   font-size: 12px;